 There is advertising everywhere.
 Commercials on TV, billboards across the highway, page long newspaper ads, the dreaded pop-ups of the Internet.
-Everywhere you turn you just can’t get away from the stuff.
 Whatever medium you can think of, chances are it’s covered with Verizon ads selling you its high-speed Internet service (Can I have my money now?).

 Director Michael Bay is notorious for a lot of product placements in his movies, probably in the same tier with Adam Sandler.
 In his movie, The Island, there are around 30 product placements, prominently among them are the XBox logo during the game scene and a Calvin Klein ad that leading actress Scarlett Johansson just happens to be in at the time.

 If shilling for products in one movie isn’t enough, why not do it to an entire series?
 Granted, the whole concept of Transformers is to sell toys but Michael Bay managed to shoehorn in a few more products to showcase within the series.
 And when I mean ‘a few’, I mean more than 50 of them.

 The obvious is using GM cars for all the Autobots.
 Then we have a transforming XBox 360, a Mountain Dew vending machine, a Nokia cellphone and that’s just the first movie!
 Watch the series for them and you may even turn it into a drinking game.

 Warning: we are not responsible for the alcohol poisoning resulting from watching a Michael Bay movie.

 Think E.T. but with a heavy dose of McDonald’s advertising.
 In fact, just like The Wizard, the whole movie felt like a giant, hour long commercial for the restaurant.
 Just take a look at the name, Mac and Me, where Mac is obviously referring to the Big Mac.